box1273002/Entrepreneurship/Business_Plan.md

 <!-- TOC --><a name="26-competitive-analysis"></a>
 ### 2.6 Competitive Analysis

-Based on an analyiss of our competitors, FOCO occupies a promising position in the screen time management market by combining elements that have proven successful across multiple competitors:
+Based on an analysis of our competitors, FOCO occupies a promising position in the screen time management market by combining elements that have proven successful across multiple competitors:

 1. **Gamification (like Forest)** through its coin system
 2. **Robust blocking (like Cold Turkey)** through DNS-level website blocking